A complete guide to setting up and using EasyDMARC

 You can find detailed instructions on setting up the DMARC CNAME or TXT record in this helpful guide.

 As soon as the CNAME or TXT record has been added to your domain’s DNS zone (either automatically or manually), EasyDMARC will start gathering data.
 You will be able to access the first data within 72 hours after you have finished setting up the tool.
 In general, it will take 4-6 weeks before the tool will have gathered enough relevant information for you to start tailoring it to your needs and basing decisions in your email strategy on the results.

 What are DMARC policies and how do they work?

 A DMARC policy allows you to indicate that your outgoing email messages are compliant with SPF and DKIM, and to tell receiving email clients what to do with unauthenticated emails that appear to come from your domain.
 You can set up DMARC with three different policies: monitoring (p=none), quarantine (p=quarantine), and reject (p=reject).

 The monitoring policy is the entry-level DMARC policy.
-If you have this policy enabled, DMARC will simply monitor your sending sources without taking action in regard to illegitimate emails.
+If you have this policy enabled, DMARC will simply monitor your sending sources without taking action regarding illegitimate emails.
 Unauthorized emails from your domain can therefore still end up in your contacts’ inboxes.
-However, you are able to analyze the data and find out who or what is sending these emails from your domain.
+However, you can analyze the data and find out who or what is sending these emails from your domain.